econ-ark/REMARK/README.md

 ## REMARK Guidelines

-1. The only absolute requirements are:
+1. The minimum requirements to create a REMARK are:
-  - A `requirements.txt` file with pinned dependencies.
+  - A `requirements.txt` + `runtime.txt` or `environment.yml` file with pinned dependencies.
 Must be at the top directory level, or in a `binder/` directory.
   - a `reproduce.sh` script that
      - Installs the requirements
      - Runs and reproduces all the results
+  - A markdown file with all the required metadata about the REMARK file needs to be submitted to [this repository](https://github.com/econ-ark/REMARK) so it can be indexed on [econ-ark.org](https://econ-ark.org).
+A template for the metadata file with the required fields is in [this repository](https://github.com/econ-ark/REMARK/blob/master/REMARKs/template.md).

 2. Strongly recommended are:
   - If reproduce.sh takes longer than a few minutes, a `reproduce_min.sh` that generates some interesting subset of results within a few minutes
-  - A Jupyter notebook that exposits the material being reproduced
+  - A Jupyter notebook that exposits the material being reproduced.

 3. For a maximalist REMARK (the extra stuff is completely optional) included:
   - A reproduce_text-etc.sh that generates the text